WHO IS COACH BARNETT

 As a collegiate player, he played at Seminole Community College in Sanford, Fla., before transferring to the University of North Carolina.
 He led the Tar Heels in batting average in 1978 and helped lead the team to the College World Series in Omaha, Nebraska where they finished in third place.
 Barnett signed a free agent contract with the Montreal Expos, and after one season he joined the world famous four-man fast-pitch softball team, "The King & His Court," which featured the legendary Eddie Feigner.
 He barnstormed the world from 1980-83, and again in 1988, as the team's shortstop.

 From 1994-2009, Barnett served the dual role of athletics director and baseball coach at Flagler.
 During his 15 years as athletics director, Flagler added women's golf, women's soccer and fast-pitch softball to the athletics program.
+He oversaw the construction of the baseball stadium (2000), the softball stadium (2008) and major renovations to the soccer field and Flagler Gym.
 During his tenure as athletics director, the program won two Florida Sun Conference Commissioner's Cups and Barnett was named NAIA Region XIV Athletics Director of the Year in 2001.
 He was instrumental in Flagler's transition to NCAA Division II.

 Barnett has been a featured clinician at the Florida High School Coaches Association’s clinics numerous times.
-He has also spoke at the Oklahoma, Wisconsin and Maryland state coaches clinics.
-Barnett has been a member of the American Baseball Coaches Association (ABCA) for 27 years.
+He has also spoke at the Oklahoma, Wisconsin, Colorado, and Maryland state coaches clinics.
+Barnett has been a member of the American Baseball Coaches Association (ABCA) for 34 years.
 He was inducted into the St. Augustine/St. Johns County Hall of Fame in 2008.

-Barnett lives in St. Augustine with his wife, Tina, and their two grown children, Chelsi and Tyler.
-Chelsi is a graduate of Florida Southern College in Lakeland and is a practicing registered nurse at Flagler Hospital while Tyler, a graduate of Eastern Kentucky University, was drafted by the Atlanta Braves in 2008.
-Tyler and his wife Avery gave the Barnett family their first grandchild (Brooks) in 2014.
-Then in 2016 their second grandchild (Lucy).
+Barnett lives in St. Augustine with his wife, Tina.
+They have two grown children, Chelsi and Tyler.
+Chelsi is a graduate of Florida Southern College in Lakeland and is a practicing registered nurse at Flagler Hospital while Tyler, a graduate of Eastern Kentucky University, was drafted by the Atlanta Braves in the 21st Round in 2008.
+Tyler and his wife Avery have two children, Brooks and Lucy.